tventura97/Learn-Optics---Unity/README.md

 # Learn-Optics---Unity
-(Use the develop branch.
-This branch is behind.)

 Optics Application for NJIT REU
 Educational Android app designed to supplement a university-level physics curriculum.
 Graphically demonstrates and teaches ray-tracing concepts.
 There's a bunch of technical stuff so if you just wanna see how the app works/looks, you can skip down to the bottom.